I will work with you to design an individualized treatment plan to best support your health and well-being.

 Sports massage can help athletes of any level to optimize performance.
 It can help to increase range of motion, speed recovery time from injury, and minimize muscle soreness.
 I have worked successfully with athletes from many sports at every level.

 I offer a discount of $10 off per session for packages of four (or more!) sessions

 Click here to purchase a package of four 60 or 90 minute sessions.
 Just click on Dollar Amount Gift Certificates and scroll to the bottom of the page.

 Treat yourself or someone you care about.
 You can print gift certificates instantly, and they never expire.

 I also offer on-site chair massage for events or in the workplace.

 I feel like I have a new back!
 (Maggie F.--Ludlow, MA)

 Michael is "Five Stars Plus!"
 I do a lot of work on the computer and a fair amount of travel.
 I've tried a few therapists, and he is by far the best.
-Michael is great in restoring neck, shoulders and back flexibility.
+Michael is great at restoring neck, shoulders and back flexibility.
 Impressive education and training, yet comes across as low-key.
 Easy to schedule appointments, great parking, convenient location too.
-(Mary S.--Amherst, MA)
+(Mary S.--Amherst, MA

 Michael gives the BEST massages!!
 I recommend him to everyone I know.
-He's a fabulous practitioner and creates a wonderfully relaxed environment.
+He's a fabulous practitioner, and he creates a wonderfully relaxed environment.
 I have frequent pain in my neck, and he always manages to make it go away!
 (Jennifer R.--Northampton, MA)

 I've had many massages over the years.
 Michael's are the best.
 Not just the best in the valley.
 They're the best massages I've ever had.
 Plus, he's very relaxed, so the whole experience is perfect.
 (Bill C.--Amherst, MA)